 I like my salt and pepper mills a lot, because they are colorful and have a cheerful shape.
 My husband describes them as methane molecules, based on their shape: imagine the carbon atom as their core body and the four hydrogen atoms, one at the end of each limb.
 There is a lid on the "head" of the mill, which you open in order to fill the "body" with salt or pepper.
 To grind, you turn the upper part of the body and the ground salt or pepper comes out from one of the feet, which also has a lid that prevents sprinkling when the mill is not in use (both lids are visible on the pepper mill in the photo above).

-A few expressions related to pepper (I have talked about salt in a previous post):
+A few expressions related to pepper (I have talked about salt in this post)

 - pepe in grani (whole peppercorns)

 - pepe macinato (ground pepper)

 - sale e pepe (salt-and-pepper), as in capelli sale e pepe (salt-and-pepper hair)

 - peperino ((real) live wire)